xvw/mini_yocaml/README.md

 system.
-Although its general operation is described in the [following article](https://xhtmlboi.github.io/articles/yocaml.html), pair-programming a subset of the overall system is a very good exercise, allowing you to experiment with the use of OCaml 5's `user-defined-effects', rather than using YOCaml's venerable Freer Monad.
+Although its general operation is described in the [following article](https://xhtmlboi.github.io/articles/yocaml.html), pair-programming a subset of the overall system is a very good exercise, allowing you to experiment with the use of OCaml 5's `user-defined-effects`, rather than using YOCaml's venerable Freer Monad.

 **The aim is not to end up with a YOCaml competitor.**